FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning

-To tackle this dilemma, existing model-heterogeneous FL studies have explored utilizing other forms of client knowledge, such as \textit{representations} \cite{makhija2022architecture}, \textit{logits} \cite{itahara2021distillation}, \textit{small-models} \cite{yi2024federated,wu2024fiarse}, \textit{classifiers} \cite{liang2020think}, or \textit{prototypes} (\textit{i.e.}, category means) \cite{tan2022fedproto,yi2023fedgh,huang2023rethinking,wang2024taming}, from clients.
+To tackle this dilemma, existing model-heterogeneous FL studies have explored various forms of client knowledge, such as \textit{representations} \cite{makhija2022architecture}, \textit{logits} \cite{itahara2021distillation}, \textit{small-models} \cite{yi2024federated,wu2024fiarse}, \textit{classifiers} \cite{liang2020think}, or \textit{prototypes} (\textit{i.e.}, category means) \cite{tan2022fedproto,yi2023fedgh,huang2023rethinking,wang2024taming}, from clients.
 While representations, logits, and small-models can effectively encode high-level client knowledge, uploading them to the server may introduce non-negligible communication overhead and potential privacy concerns, as such information could be exploited to reconstruct original samples by launching representation or model inversion attacks \cite{ulyanov2018deep,yin2020dreaming}.
-As a lighter alternative, uploading classifiers or prototypes alleviates communication overhead and reduces the risk of sample reconstruction, though classifiers may carry biases arising from local sample distributions, and prototypes primarily capture category-representative information and may capture limited intra-class variability.
-This raises a question: ``\textit{For model-heterogeneous FL, is there a more effective, privacy-aware, and lightweight representation form of client knowledge?}''
+As a lightweight alternative, uploading classifiers or prototypes reduces communication overhead and mitigates sample reconstruction risks.
+However, classifiers may inherit biases from local sample distributions, while prototypes capture category-level information with limited intra-class variability.
+This raises a question: ``\textit{For model-heterogeneous FL, is there a more effective, privacy-aware, and lightweight form of client knowledge?}''